How do I create a buyer persona?

 What is a buyer persona?

-A buyer persona is a one-page profile of your ideal client built from real interviews and sales feedback.
-Unlike generic templates, an effective persona includes specific buying triggers, decision-making patterns, and communication preferences that your sales team encounters daily.
-Companies using research-based personas see improved message relevance and stronger sales alignment when their messaging matches actual client needs rather than marketing assumptions.
+A buyer persona is a one-page profile of your ideal client, built from real interviews and sales feedback rather than internal assumptions.
+Generic templates don't cut it.
+An effective persona captures specific buying triggers, decision-making patterns, and communication preferences that your sales team encounters daily, so when a rep gets on a discovery call, the profile actually reflects the person on the other end of the line.
+Companies using research-based personas see improved message relevance and stronger sales alignment when their messaging matches actual client needs.

 What buyer persona research methods work best?

-client interviews deliver the most actionable insights since they reveal actual buying triggers and decision criteria.
+Client interviews are the gold standard.
+Nothing else reveals actual buying triggers and decision criteria as clearly as a direct conversation with someone who just went through the process.
 Salesforce recommends 30 to 45 minute interviews with recent customers, focusing on their pre-purchase mindset rather than post-purchase satisfaction.
-Supplement interviews with sales team surveys using Qualtrics or similar tools to capture objection patterns and qualification questions they use daily.
+Supplement those interviews with sales team surveys using Qualtrics or similar tools to capture objection patterns and the qualification questions reps use daily.
 If you have zero customers, interview five to 10 target buyers who recently bought a similar tool, plus two to three lost deals if you have them.

 How do you recruit interview subjects for buyer persona research?

+Start simple.
 Ask client success managers for 10 introductions to recent buyers, offer a 20-minute call, and promise no sales pitch.
-Most customers will share their buying experience if you frame it as helping other companies solve similar problems.
+Most customers will share their buying experience when you frame the conversation as helping other companies work through similar problems, not as a research project that benefits you.
 If customers won't participate, interview lost deals and channel partners who work with your target buyers daily.

 Building